Human Rights Initiatives

 Initiatives for Human Rights Due Diligence

 Mitsubishi Estate has established the Human Rights Education & Diversity Promotion Committee and is working to ensure human rights are respected across the Group.
-The company also conducts human rights due diligence by looking at Group-wide issues and analyzing them by dividing the business into three areas: real estate development business, international business, and hotel business.
-In 2017, Mitsubishi Estate hired expert consultants and lawyers to conduct document-based research to assess human rights risk and identified the following as priority human rights issues.
+The company also conducts human rights due diligence, and advances initiatives addressing issues both for the entire group and each business.

 Mitsubishi Estate Group Initiatives